 The first requirement of the course is to complete the team brief for the IMCC and participate in the oral rounds of that competition.
 A separate set of Rules for the Competition is posted on TWEN; you should download those Rules and familiarize yourself with them if you have not.
 We will not be reviewing those Rules in class (just as in other moot court competitions where you must learn and follow the rules on your own).
-The IMCC will be held on September 20-21 (preliminaries) and September 27-28 (elimination rounds).
+The IMCC will be held on September 18-19 (preliminaries) and September 25-26 (elimination rounds).
 You should plan now to be available on each of those days.
 The Competition counts as a pass/fail graded assignment for the course, but there are bonus points for top performers.
 More information on the oral portion of the Competition will follow.

-After the Competition, you will receive a new problem which must be researched and an appellate brief prepared.
+After the Competition, you will receive a new problem and prepare an appellate brief based on that problem.
 This is your graded brief, and it is an individual project.
 See the attached calendar pages for the stages in which this brief will be written.
 The final draft is due Nov.
-22.
+20.